andrew-lui/computer-eyes/README.md

 # computer-eyes

-A repo for the various methods of interpreting images and computer vision.
+A repo for various planning and vision methods
+- interpreting images / computer vision
+- path planning and trajectories